MicrosoftDocs/winrt-api/windows.perception.spatial/spatialentitystore.md

 Represents a shared pool of spatial entities, synchronized automatically among the participants in a remote session.

 ## -remarks
+> [!IMPORTANT]
+> The SpatialEntityStore approach of synchronizing spatial anchors between devices is not currently supported.

 ## -see-also